Philadelphia Child Injury Lawyer

 Why Choose Us?

-The Philadelphia child injury lawyers at Rosenbaum & Associates have helped injured victims and their families since 1992.
+The Philadelphia child injury attorneys at Rosenbaum & Associates have helped injured victims and their families since 1992.
 Our law firm specializes in personal injury services, and our attorneys work on a contingency fee basis.
 Simply put, our firm only collects money when our clients do.
 Contact us for a free consultation to discuss the specifics of your case.

 What are Common Types of Child Injuries?